How To Feed A Loon

 While the cauliflower is roasting, go ahead and whip up the buffalo sauce.

 In a medium saucepan, heat a couple of tablespoons of unsalted butter over medium heat.
-Once melted, add in the hot sauce (we love Franks) and 1 tsp of garlic powder.
+Once melted, add in the hot sauce (we love Franks) and 1 teaspoon of garlic powder.
 Bring to a simmer.

 EXPERT TIP: There are lots of great options for delicious vegan butter available in the dairy section of most supermarkets nowadays.
 To keep this super low cal and low fat, go vegan!